 For returning adult students, a schedule of college course offerings, which includes information on registration and fees, is available online at www.ric.edu.
 For formal admission to an undergraduate program and for information on possible transfer credit, applicants should contact the Office of Undergraduate Admissions.
 Applicants interested in pursuing graduate work should contact the appropriate dean.
 Individuals with teacher certification questions or those seeking to complete professional teaching requirements should contact the dean of the Feinstein School of Education and Human Development.

-Endorsement in English as a Second Language

-Refer to Teaching English as a Second Language (p.
-171).

-Endorsement in Middle School Education (Elementary and Secondary)

-Refer to Elementary Education Middle School Endorsement (p.
-153) and Secondary Education Middle School Endorsement (p.
-164).

 National Student Exchange Program

 The National Student Exchange Program enables undergraduate students to study for up to one academic year at one of up to 200 colleges or universities in another part of the United States.
 In addition to the academic opportunities made possible by studying on another campus, the program offers social and cultural experiences to further self-exploration and the enrichment of educational objectives.